 You'll be required to pay a fee to the notary for the service and stamped paper.

-If you want to drive in India or even abroad, it is necessary to own a valid driving license.
+If you want to drive in India or even abroad, it is necessary to own a valid driving licence.
 Driving License is a mandatory document which indicates your capacity to manage or drive a vehicle.